 Women fight abortion bans in 3 more states with legal actions

-Instead of being able to end the pregnancy as soon as she found out her fetus was not viable, she had to carry it for weeks and labor for 32 hours before giving birth to a stillborn child.
+Instead of being able to end the pregnancy as soon as she found out her fetus was not viable, she had to carry the fetus for weeks and labor for 32 hours before giving birth to a stillborn child.

 Blackmon is one of eight patients and four doctors who are bringing new legal actions against three states with full abortion bans — Tennessee, Idaho and Oklahoma.